chr15m/pinfeed/README.md

-Full screen Pinterest image feeds.
+Full-screen Pinterest image feed.
+For art referencing.

-For artists who want to quickly access reference material in high resolution.

-### Deploy
+### Self-host

 This is a Flask app.
-Deploy with WSGI etc.
+Deploy with WSGI etc. You can use [Piku](https://piku.github.io/).

 ### Dev